 Bear with me here: The homes in Mark West Estates, where Sarah and Stacy and Mark all lived—gone.
 The east wing of the Luther Burbank Center, where I had my first kiss on the playground in kindergarten—gone.
 Cricklewood, where I'd bring friends for prime rib on their birthday—gone.
 Up the hill, Rancho Wikiup, where I officiated my little sister's wedding—gone.
 Houses on Brighton Drive and Chelsea Drive and Dorchester Drive and Lambert Drive—gone, gone, gone.

 I enumerate all this for a reason.
 This was just a one-mile stretch in Larkfield.
 Take the above memories and connections and multiply them by every region affected, and every resident, and you begin to understand the scale of destruction.
 Between Santa Rosa, Napa, Kenwood, Glen Ellen, Sonoma, Redwood Valley and more, the fires consumed 281 square miles.
-That's one thousand Disneylands.
+That's equivalent to one thousand Disneylands.
 Over 5,000 homes burned completely to the ground.

 One month later, we still have a lot of people wondering what they're going to do.